dimanikulin/fva/README.md

 ## Features
 - **Organizing the mutlimedia:** Organizing the multimedia data to be more searchable
 - **Configuration:** The system flow depends on configuration.
-- **Integration:** The system is integrated with online/offline Multimedia IR systems like digiKam, Google Photo and TBD
+- **Integration:** The system is integrated with online/offline Multimedia IR systems like digiKam, Google Photo, etc.
-- **TBD:**
+- **Multimedia metadata gaps identification:** It identifies the gaps and tryies to fill it up.
+- **Text search:** It is possible to search by events, photo author, places, people using text search

 ## Roadmap
 Here is a link to a [roadmap](https://github.com/dimanikulin/fva/projects/4).

 ## Install
-You can download the [Installation packages](https://github.com/dimanikulin/fva/releases) that are published for Linux (x86-64), Mac and Windows (all latest version).
+You can download the [Installation packages](https://github.com/dimanikulin/fva/releases) that are published for Linux (x86-64), Mac and Windows (latest versions).
-Then you just need to install then on environment you would like to have it running on.
+Then you just need to install it on environment you would like to have it running on.

 ## Support
-* An author does not provide any support for now but you can ask him on [Twitter](https://twitter.com/DmytroNikulin) or [Telegram](dimanikulin79)
+* An author does not provide any support for now (because the development is in hot stage) but you can ask him on [Twitter](https://twitter.com/DmytroNikulin) or [Telegram](dimanikulin79)

 ## Community support
 * [GitHub](https://github.com/dimanikulin/fva) (Bug reports, Contributions)